 - Do not share your drugs with others and do not take anyone else's drugs.

 - Keep a list of all your drugs (prescription, natural products, vitamins, OTC) with you.
 Give this list to your doctor.

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time Budeprion XL is refilled.
-If you have any questions about this medicine, please talk with the doctor, pharmacist, or other health care provider.
+Read it again each time Budeprion XL (bupropion extended-release tablets) is refilled.
+If you have any questions about Budeprion XL (bupropion extended-release tablets), please talk with the doctor, pharmacist, or other health care provider.